Hellraiser: Revelations: Development

 Facing the expiration of their rights to the Hellraiser franchise, The Weinstein Company, while still apparently working on the long announced remake of the original film, decided to rush an eighth sequel into production; essentially a cinematic ashcan copy.
 The film was announced in August 2010.

 Doug Bradley, who portrayed the character Pinhead in the previous Hellraiser films, did not return as Pinhead.
 Bradley was quoted as saying:

 I have been approached just in this last week (w/b 16 August) regarding a proposed new Hellraiser film.
 This is not the 'remake' which has been endlessly discussed for the last three years: with the working title Hellraiser: Revelations, it will be the ninth film in the series.
 I would stress that I have had no contact from, or negotiations with, anyone from Dimension Films: rather these contacts have been by way of private discussion with individuals involved with this project ...
 Following these discussions, and after reading the script and giving it due consideration, I have decided not to participate.
 The ink is barely dry on the script, and it is scheduled to be in front of the cameras in two weeks time and in the can by the middle of next month (September 2010).
 The minuscule shooting schedule is more than matched by the budget ...
 Whether or not this means that somebody else will be stepping up to play Pinhead, I have no idea.
 I guess we can watch this space together ...
 One way or another, this does not seem to me to represent a serious attempt to revive the Hellraiser franchise.
 However, I wish everyone who will be directly involved in the making of this film, good luck with it.

 Instead, Pinhead was played by Stephan Smith Collins.
-Images of Pinhead from the film were leaked, but the film's director Victor Garcia said they did not convey how Pinhead will look in the film.
+Images of Pinhead from the film were leaked, but the film's director Víctor Garcia said they did not convey how Pinhead would look in the film.